MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Links.md

 # Introduction

 This article describes how to use hyperlinks.
-Hyperlinks can connect two different documents as well as various sections in the same document.
+Hyperlinks can connect two different documents and various sections in the same document.

 Following are the three different types of links: